grimbelhax/Detection/kerberoasting.md

 (winlog.channel:"Security" AND (winlog.event_id:"4769" AND winlog.event_data.TicketOptions:("0x40810000" OR "0x40800000")  AND winlog.event_data.TicketEncryptionType:("0x17" OR "0x18")) AND (NOT (winlog.event_data.ServiceName:$*)))
 ```
 > Set the threshold and schedule on the volume of traffic within the infrastructure.
-> Ticketoptionen: 0x40800000 could be an indicator for a feature of rubeues.exe.

 ---------